 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-For our holiday gift giving, “family gifts” are things a whole family could enjoy, like food, throws, games, etc., and these fall into that category, since everyone uses bowls and spoons!
-They could also become part of a basket, like an Ice Cream Sundae Basket, breakfast basket, or kitchenware basket.
-I think the sets are adorable with they’re happy colors and you can really get creative with them.
+For our holiday gift giving, “family gifts” are things a whole family could enjoy, like food, knitted throws, and games.
+These fall into that category, since everyone uses bowls and spoons for some thing or another.

-I just LOVE how these turned out!
+As you can tell, I just LOVE how these painted bowl and spoon sets turned out!
 Plus they were so fun and easy to make.
 My daughter was home from college and helped – we put on some Christmas music and just painted away (or should I say, “dotted away?”).
 We did learn a couple things along the way – some things you should do and one thing not to do – which I’ll share with you to make this project even easier, of course.

-UPDATE: The paint used for the bowls held up for a couple years with regular washing, but eventually faded.
+UPDATE After using: The paint used for the bowls held up for a couple years with regular washing, but eventually faded.
 The paint used for the spoons didn’t really stand up to dishwasher use more than a few months, so I would mention that they are hand-wash.
+Oh well.

 Below you’ll find all the supplies, steps, tips, and pictures of some of the many designs we came up with for the bowls to make it easy to make your own bowl and spoon sets!